 - benzoyl peroxide or salicylic acid

-Antibiotics can also impact skin sensitivity, so wait to wax until you’ve been off your script for about a week.
+Antibiotics can also impact skin sensitivity, so wait to wax until a week after you’ve finished your prescription.

 What to do if you injure your skin